Financing Your Legal Education

 External Scholarships (Need-based or Merit-based Aid)

 Any scholarship offered from a source other than the University of Miami is referred to as an external scholarship.
 External scholarship funds will be divided equally between the fall and spring semesters unless otherwise indicated in writing by the donor.
-Please note that if external scholarship funding is received after you have been packaged with federal loans, your federal loans will be reduced by the amount of the scholarship to keep your total aid award within your Cost of Attendance.
+Please note that if external scholarship funding is received after you have been packaged with a federal loan, your federal loan will be reduced by the amount of the scholarship to keep your total aid award within your Cost of Attendance.

 Miami Law maintains a webpage of external scholarships.
 AccessLex also maintains a databank of external scholarships.